AscendingPassage.com HOME PAGE.

 even, for a blue phosphorescence, coming from the eastern horizon,

-begins to filter through the opacity of the colonnades on the right,
+begins to filter through the opacity of the colonnades.
+The glow

 outlines the monstrous shafts, and details them by vague glimmerings